microsoft/torchgeo/docs/user/contributing.rst

 * Add the dataset to ``docs/api/datasets.rst``
 * Add the dataset metadata to either ``docs/api/geo_datasets.csv`` or ``docs/api/non_geo_datasets.csv``

-A good way to get started is by looking at some the existing implementations that are most closely related to the dataset that you are implementing (e.g. if you are implementing a semantic segmentation dataset, looking at the LandCover.ai dataset implementation would be a good starting point).
+A good way to get started is by looking at some of the existing implementations that are most closely related to the dataset that you are implementing (e.g. if you are implementing a semantic segmentation dataset, looking at the LandCover.ai dataset implementation would be a good starting point).